-Fisherman Wharf is located right opposite Sands Macau so we took their hotel’s shuttle bus once we arrived back at the bus interchange.
-I’m glad I made a trip to FW many years back when I was interning at HK, I got to experience the whole place before it was “ruined” (pun unintended).
-Anyway, FW is much like Italy’s Colosseum except that this is a smaller scale.
+Fisherman Wharf is located right opposite Sands Macau so we took their hotel’s shuttle bus once we’ve arrived back at the bus interchange.
+I’m glad I made a trip to FW many years back when I was doing internship in HK, I got to experience the whole place before it was “ruined” (pun unintended).
+Anyway, FW is much like Italy’s Colosseum except this is a smaller scale.
 It was undergoing construction when we were there so we had limited access.
 And our photography skills were put to a test.
-The dragline excavators were always in the way so we had to angle in such a way that the place was perfect!
+The dragline excavators were always in the way so we had to angle our frames in such a way that the place looks perfect.

-Back to Sands Macau to Jackpot a few rounds since we still had some time to spare before we returned to Hong kong!
-The casino in Sands Macau is much smaller.
-Just the size of a small ballroom.
+Back to Sands Macau to Jackpot a few rounds since we still had some time to spare before returning to Hong kong.
+The casino in Sands Macau is much smaller – just the size of a small ballroom.